 |

-Change management and configuration management get mixed up constantly, and it’s easy to see why.
-Both involve controlling changes to IT systems, both show up in ITIL frameworks, and both run in parallel during any meaningful infrastructure project.
-But they do different jobs.
-Knowing where one stops and the other picks up is what separates teams that ship changes cleanly from teams that spend weekends firefighting.
+Change management and configuration management get mixed up constantly — and it’s easy to see why.
+Both involve controlling changes to IT systems.
+Both appear in ITIL frameworks, and both run alongside major infrastructure projects.
+But they do very different jobs.
+Knowing this difference separates teams that ship changes cleanly from teams that spend weekends fixing problems.

 What is IT change management?